ATTENTION ALL POKEMON GO ADDICTS- listen up.

 When Pokemon Go first came out, the Play Store was only been released for 3 Chromebook models.

-Now, it’s a lot later.
-More and more models now already have the update pre-installed, such as the newest Samsung Chromebooks (Pro and Plus).
-Other models are capable of downloading the update or are due to receive it.
+Now, the update is available for tons of different Chromebooks.
+More and more models now already have the update pre-installed, such as the new Samsung Chromebooks (Pro and Plus).

-If your laptop doesn’t have the update yet, you can see when (and if) it’s going to get it on this full list.
+If your laptop doesn’t have the update yet, you can see when (and if) it’s going to get it on this list of supported devices.

 Not on the list?
 Impatient for the update?